Kefuoe/Sales-Taxes/README.md

 The main page renders this view:
 ![image](https://github.com/Kefuoe/Sales-Taxes/assets/66252154/2c7d4fbd-21c5-47e7-8496-bf0535157868)

-The input data should be in the format : "1 Book at 12,49\r\n1 Music CD at 14,99\r\n1 Chocolate bar at 0,85" N.B the price may need to be a decimal point or comma
+The input data should be in the format : "1 Book at 12,49\r\n1 Music CD at 14,99\r\n1 Chocolate bar at 0,85".

+N.B the price may need to be a decimal point or comma depending on the PC language setup.

 The first input basket:
 ![image](https://github.com/Kefuoe/Sales-Taxes/assets/66252154/c16c607c-4f3f-440e-b13b-812cd54f3d27)